How Can You Create A Business Natural Disaster Plan?

 The safety of all onsite employees and visitors should be your first priority:

 - Take time to plan evacuation routes and exits from your facility and mark them.

-- Install proper emergency lighting to help show the way in case of power failure.
+- Install proper emergency lighting and exit signs to help show the way in case of power failure.

-- Identify appropriate shelter spaces in your facility for emergencies that may require them.
+- Identify appropriate shelter spaces, such as a basement or storm cellar, in your facility for emergencies that may require them.
+If there is no basement in your building, go to the center of a small interior room on the lowest level away from windows or outside walls, such as a closet or interior hallway.
 Make sure spaces are kept clear of items that would limit their capacity or safety.

 For more information about emergency safety procedures, visit the Federal Emergency Management Agency (FEMA).